nxtprograms.com

 Line Follower Programming

-How to Use the Line Follower
+How to Calibrate the Light Sensor

 Challenges